green-rab/GEMApp/README.md

 T_dummy_service *dummy_service;
 ```

-Then at the moment you can only choose a cyclic execution with a cycle of 10 ms. At the execution routine of your class or the function that has to be called in the following section:
+At the moment you can only choose a cyclic execution with a cycle time of 10 ms. Add the execution routine of your class or your function that has to be called in the following section:

 ```cpp
 void execute_sync10ms(t_GEMApp_data &data) {